Skip to main content

 createExpressAdapter(getPetByIdRoute(), getPetByIdHandler)(app);

-• The wrapper receives a single params object containing validated query, path, headers, body, etc. or error details if validation fails
+The wrapper receives a single params object containing validated query, path, headers, and body data, or structured validation errors when parsing fails.
+All responses are type checked against the OpenAPI contract.

 Handler Function Signature

-The handler you provide to the wrapper receives a single argument:
+The handler you provide to the wrapper receives one of:

-It must return an object with { status, contentType, data }.
+It must return a typed object shaped like { status, contentType, data }.